 In fact, 92% of leading companies identify culture—people, process, organization, change management—as the biggest impediment to becoming data-driven organizations.
 Don’t treat your new data analytics program as a technical upgrade.
 Treat it as a far-reaching cultural shift by:

-• Designing a change management program
+Designing a change management program

-• Seeking out internal champions to promote a data culture
+Seeking out internal champions to promote a data culture

-• Planning how to overcome change resistance (it will happen!)
+Planning how to overcome change resistance (it will happen!)

-• Creating a compelling internal communications strategy
+Creating a compelling internal communications strategy

 Change management is a challenge, but it’s not impossible.
-For insights on how to cultivate a culture of innovation and get buy-in from stakeholders, check out this episode of the Data Chief where ThoughtSpot Chief Data Strategy Officer, Cindi Howson, pulls together some of the best advice from data leaders across industries.
+For insights on how to build a data-driven culture of innovation and get buy-in from stakeholders, check out this episode of the Data Chief where ThoughtSpot Chief Data Strategy Officer, Cindi Howson, pulls together some of the best advice from data leaders across industries.

 Step 2: Conduct a phased roll-out